 Alfonz cooks a few times a year, usually BBQ related, and always very good.
-Over the years he’s picking up a few skills in the kitchen, and every once in a while, like yesterday, he surprises me with dinner.
+Over the years he’s picking up a few skills in the kitchen, and every once in a while, like yesterday, he surprised me with dinner.

 After a full day on the canal boats, I arrived home Monday afternoon with just enough time to shower and go straight to my three hour choir practice.
 I found my lovely husband in the kitchen, slicing hard boiled egg and potatoes.
 A huge stress was lifted off me, not having to worry about what’s for dinner.

-After practice I came home to this comfort meal, that even the children enjoy.
+After practice I came home to this comfort meal that even the children enjoy.

 ‘Rakott Krumpli’ is a Hungarian peasant dish, of stacked potatoes, sausage, eggs, sour cream and bacon.

 1-large chorizo sausage sliced fine 5 strips bacon (garlic sausage, dried Hungarian sausage, or Polish sausage, works too)

 250-grams cheese of choice

 In a large baking dish, place 1/2 your potatoes in a layer, then 1/2 your eggs on top of that, next comes 1/2 your sour cream, then a layer of sausage slices and repeat.
 Like a lasagna, stacked in layers, you put your casserole together.
 You can salt and pepper each layer, if you like, but I find the salt in the bacon and sausage is enough for my taste.
 The choice is yours.

 On top add cheese and lastly bacon.
 If you are a vegetarian, simple delete the meat ingredients, add a little butter in each layer and put cheese on top.

 Bake for one hour covered, then during